iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/mana.md

 IOTA's staking and delegation mechanisms incentivize users to contribute to the protocol's security.
 There are no entry barriers to becoming a validator or a delegator.

-### Validation blocks
+### Validation Blocks

 [Validation blocks](data-structures.md#validation-blocks) are lightweight, with a maximum number of parents larger than 8.
 They do not burn BIC, and only those issued by [nodes](networking.md#nodes) selected for the committee are considered.
-Keep in mind that all validation blocks issued by nodes not selected for the committee will be discarded
+Keep in mind that all validation blocks issued by nodes not selected for the committee will be discarded.

 ### Registration